Using marble for decoration purposes is a great idea, but it becomes quite a headache when it chips or breaks.

 Apart from that, this is one of those epoxy glues that can be used on a range of materials, including quartz and granite.
 And most people prefer using it for more minor repairs like cracks and fractures.

-When we used this item to glue marble, the only problem we faced was that it did not dry clear.
+When we used this item to glue marble, the only problem we faced was that it did not dry clearly.
 We noticed that the finishing was opaque, and that made it evident that the marble tiles had been glued.
 To deal with this problem, you can consider adding color to the glue.

-2. HIMG Surface Repair
+2. HIMG Surface Repair - Best Non-Toxic

 We would recommend that you try the HIMG Surface Repair to fix marble countertops, rocks, or granite.
 It can fix broken marble in a jiffy and is also great for repairing minor cracks and fractures.
 And once it dries, you can rest assured that it will deliver a powerful bond.